McMuellermilch/maid-cli/README.md

 ### Example

-With the following rule in my maidrc
+With the following rule in my `.maidrc`:

 ```yaml
 ---